-A year ago I wrote to you about a nearly unknown band called Darlingside, featuring the amazing harmonies of four young men, reminiscent of CSN&Y. On Thursday, May 30th, SOPAC will bring to the stage an astonishing trio of women called Mountain Man performing Appalachian Folk songs that will simply give you goosebumps.
+A year ago I wrote to you about a nearly unknown band called Darlingside (returning to SOPAC September 27!), featuring the amazing harmonies of four young men, reminiscent of CSN&Y. On May 30, SOPAC will bring to the stage an astonishing trio of women called Mountain Man performing Appalachian Folk songs that will simply give you goosebumps.
 You will be captivated by their gorgeous, angelic voices in an evening you will long remember.
-Don’t miss it!

 Mountain Man did not intend to disappear for the better part of a decade, or to take eight years to release its second album, Magic Ship.
 But for a trio of devoted friends for whom music has always seemed so effortless and graceful, that’s simply how life went.
 The wondrous Magic Ship —a magnetic fourteen-song reflection on the joys, follies, and oddities of existence—was well worth the wait.

 In 2009, when she was a student at a small liberal arts college in New England, Amelia Meath heard a gorgeous sound coming from the living room of her dormitory.
 She raced downstairs to find Molly Erin Sarlé singing “Dog Song,” a tender tune about lust, longing, and responsibility.
 Meath demanded that Sarlé, nearly a stranger, teach her the tune, which she, in turn, taught to a friend, Alexandra Sauser-Monnig.
 The next time the pair saw Sarlé, they sang “Dog Song” to, and then with, her.
 And so, Mountain Man was born.